Details covered in this document:

 SoftNAS, like any other application leveraging Azure data from a storage account, does not need to change code to leverage the Disaster Recovery (DR) benefits that Azure Storage Replication provides.
 Think of Azure Storage Replication as a lower level of the Azure storage stack, and SoftNAS sits 2 levels higher in the stack.
 Operations performed at the Azure Storage Replication level are abstracted from SoftNAS.
 SoftNAS is not aware the replication is occurring.

 Azure Storage Replication is an Azure feature, not a SoftNAS feature.
 SoftNAS has not performed formal testing to verify that after an Azure geo-failover event, SoftNAS can be successfully reconnected to the data replicated to the recovery region.
 But, if the Azure geo-failover performs as documented, it should theoretically work, being a replicated copy of the data should exist as written to the original Azure storage.
-Azure clearly states that due to the asynchronous nature of the cross-region data replication, data loss is a possibility:

 Since asynchronous replication involves a delay, in the event of a regional disaster it is possible that changes that have not yet been replicated to the secondary region will be lost if the data cannot be recovered from the primary region.

 Given the nature of an Azure geo-failover (the region the data was originally written to is no longer accessible), SoftNAS has no option to recover any data that was lost during a geo-failover and the potential exists that when the customer connects SoftNAS to the data in the recovery region, it may or may not be complete.

 When a customer asks if SoftNAS/SNAP HA™ can be used with Azure Storage Replication the answer is yes.
 But it is important to define what "can be used with" means and does not mean.

 What it does mean: